The Colonel W. Patrick Naylor Military Endowed Scholarship Fund

 - National Guardsmen

-The scholarship is to be used to pursue an associate degree from USC Sumter or one of the 14 available bachelor’s degrees through Palmetto College.
+The scholarship is to be used to pursue an associate degree from UofSC Sumter or one of the 14 available bachelor’s degrees through Palmetto College.

 The scholarship covers any educational expenses not covered by VA educational benefits.

-To apply for a scholarship, you can download an application [pdf] or visit the USC Sumter Office of Financial Aid, Scholarships and Veterans Affairs.
+To apply for a scholarship, you can download an application [pdf] or visit the UofSC Sumter Office of Financial Aid, Scholarships and Veterans Affairs.

 National ROTC Scholarships